IgnaSubirachs/S1.06_Generics_Level3/README.md

 ## 🛠️ Installation

 1. Ensure JDK 17 or higher is installed on your machine.
-2. Clone or download the project.
+2. Clone or download the project:
 3. Save the following files under a `src/` folder:

 ```bash